 2. Audience Alignment

-A key factor for podcast hosts is whether the guest's message will resonate with their audiences.
-Explain how your insights or story will benefit their listeners.
+A key factor for podcast hosts is whether the guest's message will resonate with their audience.
+Explain how your client's insights or story will benefit their listeners.

 This requires you to actually understand who listens to the show.
-That means you have a good understanding of what their audience finds interesting.
+That means having a good understanding of what their audience finds interesting.
 Don't hesitate to point that out in your pitch.
 Hosts want to know that you care enough to research their audience.

 3. Podcast-Ready Guests